-- 58. Goldman Sachs also discriminates against female Associates, Vice Presidents, and Managing Directors by delegating broad discretion to its mostly male managers to determine the amount of professional support their subordinates receive.
-As a result, managers at Goldman Sachs provide their female subordinates with less administrative support than their similarly situated male peers.
-For example, female professionals at Goldman Sachs receive fewer junior employees to assist them with their work. - 59.
-Female Associates, Vice Presidents, and Managing Directors also receive less training and mentorship than similarly situated men in the same positions.
+- 58. Professional support is also influenced by the quartiling system.
+Goldman Sachs assigns the majority of its support resources to high-growth potential desks and strategic initiatives.
+Only employees in the top two quartiles will be chosen for these choice assignments.
+Because women are systematically underrepresented in the top two quartiles, they receive less professional support and resources than their male comparators.
+For example, female professionals at Goldman Sachs receive fewer junior employees to assist them with their work as a function of the discriminatory performance-evaluation process. - 59.
+Female Associates and Vice Presidents also receive less training and mentorship than similarly situated men in the same positions.
 Goldman Sachs managers disproportionately select male professionals to be paired with more senior mentors, to receive hands-on training, and to be included in social events where they have access to or visibility among senior management.
 In many areas, Goldman Sachs also discriminates against female finance professionals in seating assignments.
 For example, on trading floors, Goldman Sachs often places women at the periphery while seating similarly situated or more junior males near the center of the floor.
 Men thus have more access to the most senior managers who regularly sit in the middle of the floor, and are able to cultivate relationships with them more easily.
 Women lack this same access and face greater difficulties in cultivating the same relationships.
+These employment practices are the product of common policies and practices tied to discriminatory performance measures that systematically disadvantage the putative class